Dangerous places on Earth are spread all across our beautiful planet.

 77. Snake Island, Brazil: A Dangerous Island Inhabited by World’s Deadliest Snakes

-This is one of the most dangerous and the most restricted places on earth.
+This is one of the most dangerous and most restricted places on earth.
 The entire island is covered with snakes.
 It’s believed that the snakes became trapped on the island when the rising sea levels disconnected the island from the mainland.

-The main highlight the island is the critically endangered snake species called the golden lanceheads.
+The main highlight of the island is the critically endangered snake species called the golden lanceheads.
 There are about 4000 lancehead snakes on the island.

 I hope you enjoyed reading my blog on the most dangerous places on earth.
 Let me know in the comment section if you know of any other such dangerous places.